 23 U.S.C.
-401 et Seq. -- Highway Safety Act of 1966, as amended; 49 CFR-Part 18 -- Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments; 23 CFR - Chapter II -- NHTSA and FHWA Procedures and General Provisions for State Highway Safety Programs; NHTSA Order 462-6C -- Matching Rates for State and Community Highway Safety Programs, November 30, 1993; and Louisiana R.S.
+401 et Seq. -- Highway Safety Act of 1966, as amended;

+49 CFR-Part 18 -- Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments;

+23 CFR - Chapter II -- NHTSA and FHWA Procedures and General Provisions for State Highway Safety Programs;

+NHTSA Order 462-6C -- Matching Rates for State and Community Highway Safety Programs, November 30, 1993; and

+Louisiana R.S.
 48:1351-1357, Act 275 of 1968.

 In addition to this, LHSC operations are subject to the guidelines and policies established by other agencies.
-The Louisiana Division of Administration provides policies pertaining to the LHSC 's purchasing, contracting, and traveling procedures, while the Department of Civil Service provides policies pertaining to the LHSC 's personnel procedures.
-The LHSC is also subject to the policies in the Department of Public Safety and Corrections ' Policy and Procedure Manual.
+The Louisiana Division of Administration provides policies pertaining to the LHSC's purchasing, contracting, and traveling procedures, while the Department of Civil Service provides policies pertaining to the LHSC's personnel procedures.
+The LHSC is also subject to the policies in the Department of Public Safety Services' Policy and Procedure Manual.

 The LHSC administers the state's Highway Safety Grant Program.
 This program is designed to reduce traffic crashes and resulting deaths, injuries, and property damage.
-Programs and projects are administered in accordance with guidelines promulgated by the National Highway Traffic Safety Administration (NHTSA) and the Federal Highway Administration (FHWA).
-NHTSA and FHWA, through the new transportation authorization Fixing America's Surface Transportation System (FAST) Act, have identified seven National Priority Program Areas (NPPA): Impaired Driving Counter-measures, Occupant Protection, Speed, State Traffic Safety Information Systems, Motorcyclist Safety, Distracted Driving, State Graduated Driver Licensing and Non-motorized
+Programs and projects are administered in accordance with guidelines promulgated by the National Highway Traffic Safety Administration (NHTSA).
+NHTSA, through the transportation authorization Fixing America's Surface Transportation System (FAST) Act, has identified seven National Priority Program Areas (NPPA): Impaired Driving Counter-measures, Occupant Protection, Speed, State Traffic Safety Information Systems, Motorcyclist Safety, Distracted Driving, State Graduated Driver Licensing and

-Safety.
+Non-motorized Safety.
 Projects implemented by LHSC are limited to priority program areas based on severity of the crash, over representation, and the magnitude of the problem.
-LHSC 's Highway Safety Program seeks to develop projects which reduce traffic crashes, deaths, and injuries by focusing on enforcement, public information, and education.
+LHSC's Highway Safety Program seeks to develop projects that reduce traffic crashes, deaths, and injuries by focusing on enforcement, public information, and education.

-The Louisiana Department of Transportation and Development (DOTD) houses the Fatal Analysis Reporting System (FARS) Section and receives specific data elements of all fatal crashes that occur on Louisiana roadways.
-Copies of Uniform Motor Vehicle Traffic Crash Reports prepared by law enforcement agencies are sent to the LHSC, and then forwarded to the Highway Safety Research Group at Louisiana State University for input and analysis.
-Electronic transfer of some crash reports are submitted directly to the Highway Safety Research Group.
-The LHSC contracts with the Highway Safety Research Group for the management of the Traffic Records Management Program.
-The data are used to design safety projects to reduce fatalities, injuries, and economic losses from traffic crashes.
+The Louisiana Department of Transportation and Development (DOTD) houses the Fatal Analysis Reporting System (FARS) Section and receives specific data elements of all fatal and serious injury crashes that occur on Louisiana roadways.
+Copies of Uniform Motor Vehicle Traffic Crash Reports prepared by law enforcement agencies are submitted electronically through the state's eCrash system to the Center for Analytics and Research in Transportation Safety (CARTS) at Louisiana State University for data quality review and data analysis.
+The LHSC contracts with the Center for Analytics and Research in Transportation Safety (CARTS) for the management of the Traffic Records Management Program.
+The crash data are used to design safety projects to reduce fatalities, injuries, and economic losses from traffic crashes.